-With the draft in the rearview mirror, what’s the most pressing issue on each NFC West team's agenda?
+With the draft in the rearview mirror, what is the most pressing issue on each NFC North team’s agenda?